 U.S.- Portugal Tax Treaty And Tax Relief For U.S. Expat Tax In Portugal

 The United States has a separate, comprehensive tax treaty with Portugal.
 Many articles apply to non-resident aliens for U.S. tax purposes and extend certain benefits to U.S. citizens, residents, and green card holders (limited by the ‘Savings Clause’).
 It is essential to understand if you qualify for these benefits.
-We recommend discussing with a tax professional to determine if you are eligible for benefits in the treaty.
+We recommend discussing with a tax professional in order to determine if you are eligible for benefits in the treaty.